Skip to main content

 Small Changes, Big Impact

 You do not need to implement all of these strategies at once.
 Start with one or two that feel manageable — maybe meal planning and better storage — and build from there.
-Even a 20 percent reduction in food waste translates to hundreds of dollars saved per year and a meaningfully smaller environmental footprint.
+Track discarded items and receipts so any claimed improvement reflects your household's actual result.

 The food you buy deserves to be eaten.
 With a little planning and the right habits, it will be.